-This rating system should be used by agencies unless an alternative assessment tool has been discussed with DTF in advance of the commencement of the 2021-22 self-assessment reporting.
+This rating system should be used by agencies unless an alternative assessment tool has been agreed with DTF in advance of the commencement of 2024-25 self-assessment reporting.

-Note that the AMAF states that: "Maturity assessments should also be peer reviewed to assure assessments are appropriate and evidence based".
-It also suggests that maturity assessments should ideally "be informed with input from key business functions covering engineering/maintenance, procurement, information, financial, operations and human resources".
+The AMAF states that: 'Maturity assessments should also be peer reviewed to assure assessments are appropriate and evidence based'.
+It also suggests that maturity assessments should ideally 'be informed with input from key business functions covering engineering/maintenance, procurement, information, financial, operations and human resources'.